 Collapsed Trachea

 A collapsed trachea is a condition in which the cartilage rings that support the trachea weaken, leading to partial or complete airway collapse.
-It is commonly seen in and toy breeds.
+It is commonly seen in small and toy breeds.
 Symptoms of collapsed trachea include coughing (often described as a “goose honk” cough), difficulty breathing, and exercise intolerance.
 Treatment may involve medications to manage symptoms and lifestyle modifications to reduce stress on the airway.

 Skin Conditions